fbgallet/roam-extension-speech-to-roam/README.md

 `$0.006/minute` (rounded to the nearest second)

 To give you an idea, using Whisper for 10 minutes a day for a month equates to 1.80 $

+You can check the detailed daily cost of your usage of Whisper and other OpenAI models [here](https://platform.openai.com/usage), update is almost instantaneous.

 ## Translation